bombchus/z64-music-wiki/docs/advanced/adsr/envelopes.md

     ![](../../assets/images/adsr/adsr-sustain-dark.png#only-dark){ align=left width=365 .on-glb }

     !!! outline
-        **Sustain** refers to the amplitude level the sound of a sample will remain at so long as the note is being held.
+        <span style="color:#5fd093;"><b>Sustain</b></span> refers to the amplitude level the sound of a sample will remain at so long as the note is being held.
 The higher the sustain is, the less decrease in amplitude a sample will have from the max attack amplitude.

 === "Release"